sheriftawfikabbas/learn_django/Step1_Basics/README.md

 In the fourth task of this project, we will learn how to create a new Django model, migrate the project and access the generated SQLite database using a third party software.

 In this task we learn how to create a model in Django.
 A model represents a table in a database.
 Representing databases entities as model objects is a paradigm in database development known as object relational model (ORM), and Django is an example ORM platform.
-In ORM platforms, you create the database as a set of object, instead of creating it as a set of tables in a database management system such as MySQL or Microsoft SQL server.
+In ORM platforms, you create the database as a set of objects, instead of creating it as a set of tables in a database management system such as MySQL or Microsoft SQL server.

 In Django, the model is a python class which inherits the Model class in the models module in Django.